Michigan Court Records

 What Do You Do if You Are on Trial for a Crime in Michigan?

-Criminal trials in the State of Michigan occur when a resolution cannot be reached regarding the charges filed against a defendant during the pre-trial stage of a criminal trial.
-Before a case goes to trial, the Michigan Judicial Process requires both the prosecutors and the defendant’s party to deliberate a plea bargain depending on the severity of the charges.
+Criminal trials in the State of Michigan generally occur when a resolution cannot be reached regarding the charges filed against a defendant during the pre-trial stage of a criminal trial.
+Before a case goes to trial, the Michigan Judicial Process requires both the prosecutors and the defendant’s party to deliberate on a plea bargain depending on the severity of the charges.
 If a plea bargain is agreed upon, it may result in a case not going to trial.
-Where an agreement cannot be reached, the case goes to trial in a Michigan Circuit Court where the prosecutors try to prove, beyond all reasonable doubt, that the defendant may be guilty of the criminal charges.
+Where an agreement cannot be reached, the case goes to trial in a Michigan Circuit Court, where the prosecutors try to prove, beyond a reasonable doubt, that the defendant may be guilty of the criminal charges.

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused.

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Since third-party sites are independent of government sources and not sponsored by these agencies, record availability, accuracy, and validity may not be guaranteed.

-What Percentage of Criminal Cases go to Trial in Michigan?
+What Percentage of Criminal Cases Go To Trial in Michigan?

 When does a Criminal Defendant Have the Right to a Trial?